azureajay/trendytech_sample/README.txt

-This is test
+git

-This is feature 1 commit
+this is commit from feature 1